 - Black Hole - Once you have submitted a proposal or quotation, the customer stops taking your calls.
 This does not necessarily mean that you have fallen from favour.
 It may only mean that they would prefer not to be bothered by your entirely self-centred attempts to hurry the process along.
 The lack of contact is unsettling because things could be going wrong and without access, there is little that you can do about it.
 There is a solution to this common difficulty.
 You can prevent the black hole from forming.

 - Empty bottle - You know that you are supposed to ask for the order.
 You know that salespeople are supposed to be able to bring a sale to an early conclusion.
 In B2B situations and especially in a complex sale where many people are involved in the decision making process, it seems as if closing has a neutral or even negative affect.
 There seems little opportunity to hurry the process or make a sale happen, except by buying a sale forward.
 This thinking is a sign of a lurking ‘empty bottle’ fear.
 These closing techniques work in high value, complex sale situations.
 You have to supply the bottle.

 - Duelling - Sometimes the duel takes place before you know you have won.
 Sometimes it takes place afterwards.
 Most customers will attempt to improve their side of a deal through negotiation.
 The negotiation duel can be very destructive.
 In B2B sales you have to protect the customers win while maintaining or even improving the profit in the sale.
 You have to protect the customers win even when they play win-don't care or even win-lose.

-If you are looking for a sales speaker to liven up an event or need to add sales training to a meeting or conference, we can help.
+If you are looking for a sales motivational speaker to liven up an event, contribute to a sales seminar, or add sales training to a meeting, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs and discuss some options.
-Alternatively, send email to email@example.com or use the contact form here.
+Alternatively, send email to firstname.lastname@example.org or use the contact form here.